-Investing in Volunteers (IiV) isn’t just another recognition scheme with no real substance.
+Investing in Volunteers is a recognition scheme with real substance.
 It deals with real volunteer management issues and it works with your structure and your organisation to consolidate the best of your volunteer management and further develop your practice.

 Through a series of simple steps, IiV allows you to reflect on the way that you currently manage volunteers, identify what can be further developed and put in place a plan of action that ensures you meet a nationally recognised standard.

 We will support you throughout the process of gaining your accreditation.
 We can also help you receive an Edinburgh Council funded subsidy which can meet 90% of the financial costs.

 Contact Jean Cuthbert on 0131 225 0630 or firstname.lastname@example.org to get started.